-The Government will continue to support our National Collecting Institutions to provide broad public access to their collections, including support for digitisation.
-Revive will introduce a pilot program with the National Gallery of Australia to allow long-term loans of works of art to suburban and regional galleries and cultural institutions across the country - putting the nation's art into the nation.
+We will encourage collecting institutions to display, and tell stories about, works of significance.
+We will continue to support our National Collecting Institutions to provide broad public access to their collections, including support for digitisation.
+Revive will introduce a pilot program with the National Gallery of Australia to allow long-term loans of works of art to suburban and regional galleries and cultural institutions across the country.

-Australia is further enriched by state institutions and a network of private, commercial, regional, local and community arts, historical and cultural organisations - large and small - located in all jurisdictions.

-Collectively, these institutions have rich holdings of cultural material, including built, physical, audio-visual and digital objects related to art, anthropology, archaeology, history, literature, science and technology.
-These include both Australian and international holdings.
-Crucially, many of these institutions include resources and holdings central to, and in the custodianship of, First Nations peoples.
-At-risk First Nations cultural material must be preserved for future generations.
+Australia is further enriched by state institutions and a network of big and small cultural organisations across the country.
+Collectively, these institutions and organisations hold important cultural material from Australia and overseas.
+For example, built, physical, audio-visual and digital objects related to art, anthropology, archaeology, history, literature, science and technology.
+Many of these institutions hold cultural material of First Nations peoples that must be preserved for future generations.

 Many of these cultural organisations provide free or low-cost access to material from their own collections or those on loan from other institutions.
-This, in turn, provides students, emerging and established artists and researchers, and the general public, with access to Australia's historic, heritage and contemporary records, archives and collections.
-This commitment to access will inspire future creative and academic work that critically engages with our changing responses and interpretations to history and culture.
+This gives students, artists, researchers and the general public the opportunity to access Australia's historic and contemporary records, archives and collections.
+This access will inspire future creative and academic work about our history and culture.

-Galleries, libraries, archives and museums continue to demonstrate resilience and innovation through embracing digital technologies to deliver core functions and remote delivery to increase audience engagement and reach, including learning in schools.
+Galleries, libraries, archives and museums are resilient and innovative.
+They embrace digital technologies to deliver core functions and reach and engage people across the country, including through schools.